Koroliuk/SelfAssessment/Skills/AI.md

   - Data Augmentation: 🖐️ used
   - Feature Extraction: 🖐️ used
   - Hyperparameter Tuning: 🖐️ used
+  - Cross-Validation: 🖐️ used
+  - Model Evaluation Metrics: 🖐️ used
 - Advanced Techniques
   - Generative Adversarial Networks (GAN): 🖐️ used
   - Autoencoders: 👂 heard